Dynamical large deviations for plasmas below the Debye length and the Landau equation: Dynamical large deviations and kinetic theories

 \section{Dynamical large deviations and kinetic theories}

 The aim of many works in statistical mechanics is to describe the evolution of the empirical density of particle dynamics.
-For instance, in this work, we will consider the rescaled empirical distribution $g_{\epsilon}(\mathbf{v},t)\equiv\epsilon\sum_{n=1}^{N}\delta(\mathbf{r}-\mathbf{r}_{n}(t))\delta(\mathbf{v}-\mathbf{v}_{n}(t))$.
+For instance, in this work, we will consider the rescaled empirical distribution $g_{\epsilon}(\mathbf{r},\mathbf{v},t)=\epsilon\sum_{n=1}^{N}\delta(\mathbf{r}-\mathbf{r}_{n}(t))\delta(\mathbf{v}-\mathbf{v}_{n}(t))$.
 A large deviation principle for the dynamics of the empirical distribution is a result that reads

-where $\epsilon$ is a small parameter that can be related to $N$.
+with the prescription that $g_{\epsilon}(t=0)$ is in the neighborhood of $g(t=0)$, where $\epsilon$ is a small parameter that can be related to $N$.
 This section present a set of known results about large deviation theory which are essential for the following discussion.
 In section \ref{subsec:LD_Kinetic_theories} we describe the expected properties of any such large deviation principle for the kinetic theory of the empirical distribution.
 A more detailed account of a similar discussion can be found in \cite{Bouchet_Boltzmann_JSP}.
 In section \ref{subsec:Dynamical-large-deviations}, we present two important frameworks that allow to compute dynamical large deviations: on one hand, large deviations due to $N$ independent small increments leading to an effect of order $1$, and on the other hand, large deviations for slow-fast systems.